How To Find A Career You Love And Pursue Your Life Passion

-This isn’t time wasted, even if it doesn’t turn out to be your dream career.
+This isn’t time wasted, even if it doesn’t turn out to be your dream job.
 This experimentation allows you to get your hands dirty and feel what this career might be like before you sign on the dotted line.

-Step 7:: Maintain Your Perspective
+Find a Job You Love Step 7: Maintain Your Perspective

 You might get frustrated, wondering if you’ll ever know for sure if you’ve found “the right thing.”